Moore leads DePaul over Northwestern 83-78

-Butz scored 11 of his points after halftime for the Blue Demons (12-1), who are aiming for their first NCAA Tournament appearance since 2003-04.
+Paul Reed and Jalen Coleman-Lands scored all of their combined 24 points after halftime to guide the Blue Demons, who are aiming for their first NCAA Tournament appearance since 2003-04.

+”My staff is trying to console me because I’m not jumping for joy after the game,” Leitao said. ”I’m looking at all the things we didn’t do as opposed to what we did do.
+So there’s a lot of room to grow.”

 Boo Buie had 25 points in his first career start, Miller Kopp added 21 and Ryan Young had 11 points and 11 rebounds for Northwestern (5-6), one of the youngest teams in the country.